lewisfromlewis/APD_Report/README.md

 In the base scenario we start with an introduction describing the total patient cohort over the period, with some slightly novel visualisations.
 There is also some skeleton code for subgroups, along with basic summary statistics or exploratory visualisation.

 ## The plan
 It would be nice to serve this up as a Shiny app.
 Maybe at the weekend ...
-_or maybe not_